 How can you train and incentivise staff?

 The role of staff in customer care is paramount.
 You have to engage members of staff in the customer care process.
 Ask them for their ideas.
 Make sure they are fully empowered to act if there's a complaint.
 Staff can have a massive impact on service, whether they have face-to-face contact with customers or are involved in dispatching goods.
 If you're talking about sales staff, then there is a basic monetary carrot that you can use to incentivise your staff.
 But you also need an incentive that has a life to it to encourage long-term customer loyalty.
-To get the most out of your staff they must feel valued.
-They need recognition that they are doing a good job.
-It's easy to become complacent and think that if your staff are doing their job, well that's what you pay them for.
+To get the most out of your staff, they must feel valued.
+They need recognition that they're doing a good job.
+It's easy to become complacent and think that if your staff are doing their job, well - that's what you pay them for.
 Your staff, meanwhile, are working their socks off and wondering why they don't even get a thank you.

 How can you find out what kind of service customers want?

 Ask them!
 People like to asked.
 Don't be afraid to approach customers and ask for feedback.
 Ask them what else you can do for them.
 Do a survey.
 If they respond, send them a thank you, such as a voucher or discount.
 Tell customers that you respect and value them.
 And, if you're losing customers, ask them why they have left.